 Toxoplasmosis another potential health risk which may result in one suffering from flu-like symptoms and abnormalities to the newborn.
 This bacterial infection may be picked up from consuming under-cooked meat or vegetables which have not been properly cleaned.
 Toxoplasmosis may also result from drinking unpasteurized goats milk so it best to avoid any dairy products if unsure about hygiene or origin.

 Thrush in Pregnancy

-A very common problem during pregnancy is that of thrush and this is especially relevant for those travelling to warmer climates for holidays.
+A very common problem during pregnancy is that of thrush and this is especially relevant for those traveling to warmer climates for holidays.
 The best way to reduce the likelihood of suffering from thrush is to stick to wearing loose-fitting garments in warm weather.
 If a pregnant woman has previously suffered from thrush it is well worth bringing suitable treatment along just in case.
 Both anti-fungal treatment creams and pessaries are identified as being safe in pregnancy.
-Although if one does have a bout abroad, it is recommended to head to the nearest pharmacy or clinic and ask for treatment containing the ingredient of clotrimazole.
+Although if one does have about abroad, it is recommended to head to the nearest pharmacy or clinic and ask for treatment containing the ingredient of clotrimazole.

 As highlighted above, bear in mind that the safest time to travel during pregnancy is between weeks 14 and 28.
 It is also important to be mindful of ensuring food consumed is properly cooked, as undercooked meat may result in serious health consequences such as listeriosis or toxoplasmosis.